 Roehl Transport Inc

-Roehl Transport pays its top line of experienced drivers as much as 59 cents per mile.
+Roehl Transport pays its top line of experienced drivers as much as $1,200 per week.
 At the less experienced level, however, new drivers are still more than welcome to come and get their first bit of real road work done.
 Drivers are given personal control over their pay raises and can earn more through the Roehl referral program.
 Roehl also offers a mobile app to help drivers manage their time more efficiently.

-Roehl is a driver-founded fleet that has been in operation for over 50 years since its inception.
+Roehl is a driver-founded fleet that has been in operation for over 55 years since its inception.
 The majority of fleets have weekly home time and are 95% no-touch.
 Trucks are kept up to date with industry-current components and automatic transmissions.
-Applicants without their CDL can earn $500 per week for a month of on-the-job training under the direct supervision of designated instructors.
+Applicants without their CDL have the opportunity to earn pay increases each quarter depending on their performance under the direct supervision of designated instructors.
 Training is offered near one of Roehl’s terminals located at the various area around the country.

 There are plenty of top trucking companies like Western Express, C.R.
-England, PAM Transport and Roehl Transport Inc that are happy to hire brand-new drivers.
+England, PAM Transport, Roehl Transport Inc, and Stevens Transport that are happy to hire brand-new drivers.
 Ready to land a CDL job you’ll love?
 After you finish your CDL training with Napier, we’ll help you with job placement!
 We work with over 50 trucking companies to help our graduates get hired.
 Contact us if you’re ready to learn more about our CDL training programs!